grafana/plugin-workflows/README.md

 This repository contains a set of workflows for building, testing, and releasing Grafana plugins.

-These workflows require no modifications to use them:
+These workflows require no modifications to use:

 - Create a `.github/workflows` directory in the root directory of your plugin
 - Add the workflows, e.g. `.github/workflows/ci.yml`.